HERITAGE - 21: LIGHTNING STRIKE, Fiasco On Crete, May 1941

 Pulling out of Greece with the Germans snapping at their heels, the Allies were in a shambles when they landed on Crete, without heavy guns, anti-aircraft...

-The lead-up to Allied land action on Crete began with a naval engagement with the Italians
+The lead-up to Allied land action on Crete began with a naval engagement against the Italians

 [19th July, 1940: Australian (RAN) cruiser 'Sydney' and five RN destroyers sank italian cruiser 'Bartolomeo Colleoni' and damaged another off Cape Spada, Crete;